schoolofdevops/kubernetes-labguide/chapters/network_policies.md

 ```
 kind get clusters
-kind delete cluster --name k8slab
+kind delete cluster --name kind
 ```

-assuming `k8slab` is the name of the cluster.
+assuming `kind` is the name of the cluster.
 Change it with the actual name.

 File : `k8s-code/helper/kind/kind-three-node-cluster.yaml`